in-droid/ACVM/README.md

 ## Long-term tracking
 Long-term tracking involves monitoring objects over extended timeframes, even when they are briefly out of the camera's sight.
-A widely used method for long-term tracking is SiamFC (Siam Fully Convolutional), which utilizes a siamese network to assess the similarity between the target object and potential regions in later frames.
+A widely used method for long-term tracking is SiamFC[^6] (Siam Fully Convolutional), which utilizes a siamese network to assess the similarity between the target object and potential regions in later frames.
 To manage the reappearance of objects, re-detection techniques are implemented, allowing the tracker to maintain precise tracking over long periods.

 https://github.com/user-attachments/assets/d5f5208f-55b1-4e28-a37f-a1e022fd15b4